legends2k/blog/content/note/arch_config.md

 The default Obex push directory is set to `~/.cache/obex`, named `Root`; change it to your convenience in _Local services_ -> _Transfer_.

+## Bluetooth Speakers

+Install `pulseaudio-bluetooth` and restart pulseaudio with `-k`.
+Make sure Bluetooth is enabled (not soft blocked) through `rkfill`.
+From _blueman_’s GUI, connect to your bluetooth speaker.
+Everything should work once audio output device is switched.

 [Blueman_permissions]: https://wiki.archlinux.org/index.php/Blueman#Permissions
 [Bluetooth No Auto-ON]: https://www.linux.com/forums/networking/solved-bluez-543-have-bluetooth-disabled-boot